TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 We collect Non-Personal Information about your use of the WebMD Web Sites and your use of other web sites through the use of Cookies and Web Beacons.
 "Cookies" are small data files that are stored on the hard drive of the computer you use to view a web site.
 Every computer that accesses the WebMD Web Sites is assigned a different cookie by WebMD.
 "Web Beacons" are graphic image files imbedded in a web page typically used to monitor activity on a web page and send back to its home server (which can belong to the host site, a network advertiser or some other third party) information from your browser, such as the IP address, the URL of the page on which the beacon is located, the type of browser that is accessing the site and the ID number of any Cookies on your computer previously placed by that server.

 Third parties under contract with WebMD may use Cookies or Web Beacons to collect Non-Personal Information about your usage of the WebMD Web Sites, including which health topics you have viewed.
 These third party advertising service providers may use this information, on our behalf, to help WebMD deliver advertising on the WebMD Web Sites as well as on other sites on the Internet based on your browsing activity on our sites.
 WebMD may further tailor the advertising on WebMD and these third party sites based on additional Non-Personal Information to the extent known by WebMD or these third parties.
+One of the third parties that WebMD works with is Facebook.
+While Facebook does not provide any personal information to WebMD, Facebook may use information that it has about you as described in its privacy policy.

 Mobile Device Applications ("Apps") and Mobile Optimized Sites